MathiasKraus/igann/README.md

 - init_reg: the initial regularization strength for the linear model.
 - elm_scale: the scale of the random weights in the elm model.
 - elm_alpha: the regularization strength for the ridge regression in the ELM model.
-- sparse: Tells if IGANN should be sparse or not.
-Integer denotes the max number of used features
 - act: the activation function in the ELM model.
 Can be 'elu', 'relu' or a torch activation function.
 - early_stopping: If there has been no improvements for 'early_stopping' number of iterations, training is stopped.
 - device: the device on which the model is optimized.
 Can be 'cpu' or 'cuda'